 Any type of EMI can be catastrophic.
 It can affect everything from medical and navigational equipment to tablet computer touchscreens, and it can disrupt, damage, or even destroy these devices either through data losses or complete system failures.
 Fortunately, EMI shielding can protect a wide variety of equipment from the influence of electromagnetic fields.

-The goal in all EMI shielding (also known as EMF shielding) and coating projects is to block as much of the offending EMI as possible, so it can’t reach the sensitive electronics inside the enclosure.
-To accomplish this goal, a very high electrical conductive material such as copper or aluminum is used in RFI protection.
+The goal in all EMI shielding and coating projects is to block as much of the offending EMI as possible, so it can’t reach the sensitive electronics inside the enclosure.
+To accomplish this goal, a very high electrical conductive material such as copper or aluminum is used in EMI protection.
 The electric field in the EMI is absorbed as it drives free electrons in the metal into motion…essentially converting the potential energy of the electric field into kinetic energy in the metallic coating.

 In our advanced facility, we utilize a process called physical vapor deposition (PVD) to apply EMI shielding in thin layers.
 These layers offer the EMI protection and shielding you’re looking for, minus the weight.
 Consequently, PVD is a great choice for coating plastic electronic enclosures.
 Usually, a designer specifies plastic enclosures over metal enclosures when they are trying to minimize weight and cost of shielding materials.
 As an added benefit, EMI application via PVD is highly scalable and relatively inexpensive.
 It is an excellent choice for large-volume production runs.

 Whatever your protective needs, at Vergason, we can deliver.
-From the automotive and health care industries to the avionics, military, and technology industries, we’ve set the standard for superior EMI protection and RF Shielding for a wide range of products.
+From the automotive and health care industries to the avionics, military, and technology industries, we’ve set the standard for superior EMI shielding and protection for a wide range of products.
 Contact us today to discover how we can meet the requirements of even your most demanding shielding project.

 The terms EMI and RFI are often used interchangeably.
 EMI is any frequency of electrical noise, whereas RFI is a specific subset of electrical noise on the radio frequency spectrum spanning from 30 Hz to 300 GHz.
 Shielding coatings produced via PVD are rather thin when compared to the wavelength of lower frequency radio waves.
 This means that although PVD can be used throughout the electromagnetic spectrum, it is most effective when blocking frequencies above the Ultra High Frequency (UHF) threshold of 300 MHz.